sonictk/MARI-Extension-Pack/DEV_RELEASE_NOTES.md

 ######Transform Coordinates UV
 A node to transform object UV Coordinates.
-All Extension Pack Procedurals now have a 'Transform Coordinate' Handle in the Nodegraph to attach this to.
+All Extension Pack Noises now have a 'Transform Coordinate' Handle in the Nodegraph to attach this to.

 Many Extension Pack Procedurals already have Scale/offset/Rotatuion options built in but this can be used as a central control hub to modify multiple nodes at once.
 Attaching this Node to a procedural will give the same effect as activating 'UV Space' in the Procedural Options.

+#####Environment Nodes:

+######Image Node

+The 'Image Node' will allow you to load an image with similar options as you have on the default Mari 'Tiled' Node.
+However this node does not contain any UV transformation options (repeat, offset).
+By attaching a 'Transform Coordinates UV' Node to the 'Image' Node Input you get the same options as a tiled node has but with the advantage of being able to use different  tiling images in different channels while having only a single set of controls for repeat, offset etc.

 #####Layer Nodes (Nodegraph only):